ThomasBallardCI/M2-Skate-Selection-Quiz/README.md

 ## Testing

 Testing was ongoing process as I built out the Questionaire utilising Chrome developer tools with console logging to ensure I was getting the responses required from the code as is was written.
-There is two types of testing methods available "Manual" and "Automated"
+There is two types of testing methods available "Manual" and "Automated" both have been used in some form throughout the creating of the website questionaire.
+- __Manual Testing__ is done by a individual to see if they can use the product in a way that creates, finds and results in bugs or not to ensure it behaves correctly for the user when pushed live.

+- __Automated Testing__ is done by means of an automation framework or another tool or software suite to check for errors and bugs in code.

 ### Validator Testing